 “Portrait of Maquoketa,” a collection of 180 portraits of her townspeople, was exhibited at the Smithsonian’s National Portrait Gallery.
 In 2013, she transformed the project into a suspended installation that is now included in the Figge Art Museum’s permanent collection.

-Her latest exhibition, “In the Face of Illusion,” is a 4×64 foot wall of contiguous portraits and figures integrated and in dialogue with optical illusions.
+One of her exhibitions, “In the Face of Illusion,” featured a 4×64 foot wall of contiguous portraits and figures integrated and in dialogue with optical illusions.
 Frantzen is a frequent demonstrator, panelist, and guest lecturer.

 The following artworks are featured on Frantzen’s Instagram page (@rosefrantzen).